DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Expected Behavior

-Match the circuit in the diagram
+Voltmeter shows 1/5th of the value of the battery.

 ## Observed Behavior

-The voltmeter shows 1/1000th of the voltage of the battery.
+The voltmeter shows 2 Volts f.

 ## Generate Causes
 Wiring issues,